 It can be challenging to keep pace with Austin’s quickly evolving real estate market however, as each ATX neighborhood claims its own distinct charm.
 To make the city a little more navigable, we’ve mapped out popular parts of town and the characteristics that set them apart of the rest.
 Whether you’re renting or buying can also help you when deciding on a neighborhood, too — if you’re renting, you might want to start with these Top 5 Neighborhoods for Renting.

-Living around here isn’t the most wallet friendly way of life, but even if you don’t settle in, you’re still likely to spend a lot of your time here.
+Living around downtown isn’t the most wallet friendly way of life, but even if you don’t settle in, you’re still likely to spend a lot of your time here.
 Downtown Austin isn’t intimidatingly large, but it packs a lot into one space.
 The housing here mostly consists of luxury condominiums and upscale apartments that are occupied, for the most part, by hip urban professionals.
-The heart of the nightlife is here on 6th Street, but living downtown allows the ease and flexibility to get just about anywhere in Austin to have a little fun.
+The heart of the nightlife is here on both sides of 6th Street and Rainey, but living downtown allows the ease and flexibility to get just about anywhere in Austin to have a little fun.

 University of Texas

 This is UT central — where a lot of Austin’s students are.
 If you’re not a student, you’ll probably want to avoid this area.
 Parking is limited, as are residential options for anyone that doesn’t classify as a student or a single.
-However, there are a lot of fun, quirky restaurants and stores along Guadalupe (aka The Drag) and prices here are generally much lower than surrounding areas.
+However, there are a lot of fun, quirky restaurants and stores along Guadalupe (aka The Drag).

 Just north of campus lies Hyde Park, a mostly residential neighborhood known to house students and traditional Texas homeowners.
 This neighborhood is cool and cozy.
 It’s got a laid-back, kind of funky, yet clean and stable atmosphere and a strong group of some of the best vintage furniture stores Austin has to offer.